Skip to main content Skip to search Skip to main navigation

 We do not even stock most of these plants, but we do have one that is very popular in the EU: Please note that Griffonia or 5-HTP is not authorised in Switzerland.
 Melatonin is also not authorised there.

-In any case, we do not ship products that contain extracts from these plants or that contain what the Swiss consider to be excessive amounts of ingredients to Switzerland!
+In any case, we are not allowed to send products containing extracts from these plants or containing what the Swiss consider to be excessive amounts of ingredients to Switzerland.

-How our customers organise this is up to them.
-There are also numerous parcel stations for Switzerland at the German border, but we do not know what happens if a Swiss citizen has these products in their luggage.
+There are numerous parcel stations for Switzerland at the German border where customers can have problematic products sent.
+However, we do not know what happens if a Swiss citizen has these products in their luggage and is caught by customs, this is the responsibility of the customer.

 Of course, you can return products within the 14-day right of cancellation if you cannot keep them.
-We are of course not liable for any penalties or proceedings by Swiss customs.
+Of course, we are not liable for any penalties or proceedings by Swiss customs.